edward-quinn/build_resume/README.md

 # build_resume
-code to build a resume using pagedown
+This repository contains the code to build a resume using pagedown.